 While this is the first bit of advice someone might give you when you are dealing with a bad boss, the efficacy of this advice depends on the efficacy of the HR department in your organization.
 If your HR department ( or senior executives) are considerate and understanding, then your complaint has a better chance of being heard.
 But if that is not the case, then this might just make things a lot worse.
 So if you are going to go down this route, think about this carefully.
 It’s a step that is fraught with a lot of issues.
 Think of it as the very last resort that you can use.

 Look for New Opportunities

 In the long run, it is not good to continue to deal with bad bosses.
 The only one who loses out is you.
-For as long as you can, stick it out and keeping looking for new opportunities.
+For as long as you can, stick it out and keep looking for new opportunities.
 Remember, the best defense is a good offense.
 If things are not going to change, do not wait for them to change.
-Instead find a new place that suits your skills and capabilities better than your present one.
+Instead, find a new place that suits your skills and capabilities better than your present one.

 Engagedly is a performance management application with elements of employee engagement.
 To know how Engagedly can help your organization, request a demo today!